 Course Fees for Further Education Courses

 Students who have not lived in the EU/EEA for the last 3 years may have to pay a higher fee.
-Eligibility will be checked at the application stage.
-All prospective full-time students are sent up-to-date fee information once the details are finalised usually in June.
-In the event of new regulations affecting course fees, applicants will be informed.
+Eligibility will be checked when you apply for a course.

 To find out more, contact our Admissions Team on 01225 756300

 Advanced Learner Loans

 Advanced Learner Loans are available to learners aged 19 and over who are studying at level 3 to level 6 on an eligible course.

 You can apply for an Advanced Learner Loan once your offer of a place on your course has been confirmed.
 You will require a Learning and Funding Information Letter in order to complete your application.
 These will be available in June and your Fees and Funding Adviser can provide this.

 Please apply well before the start of your course so that the loan is approved and in place before you enrol.
 If it is not agreed by the time you enrol, you can either pay in full or pay a deposit and set up an instalment plan for the fees which will be refunded (minus £35 administration) once your loan has been approved.